 1. Login to Totango and navigate to your personal Totango profile (You can also access this by clicking your avatar on the Totango menu bar)

 2. Add your signature ( you can cut & paste it from your email client)

 Segment users based on Campaign bounces

-When a users email is incorrect or user in not active, a campaign email bounces and does not deliver.
-You can now segment on this information in a User Segment.
+When a user's email is incorrect or the user is not active, a campaign email bounces and does not deliver.
+You can now segment this information into a User Segment.
 The following fields on User are automatically updated every time a campaign bounces

 - Campaign Bounced Date